Macrometacorp/docs/docs/cep/enriching-data/enrich-data-with-collection.md

 1. [Log in to your Macrometa account](https://auth-play.macrometa.io/).
 2. Click **Stream Worker**.

+   In the Editor tab, you must define the stream worker.
+The complete code block is below for you to copy and paste, followed by an explanation.

+    ```sql
+    @App:name("EnrichingTransactionsApp")
+    @App:qlVersion("2")
+    @App:description('An application for enriching transactions.')
+    /**
+    Test the stream worker:

+    **/

+    CREATE STREAM TransactionStream (userId long, transactionAmount double, location string);

+    CREATE TABLE GLOBAL UserTable (userId long, firstName string, lastName string);

+    CREATE SINK EnrichedTransactionStream WITH (type='stream', stream='EnrichedTransactionStream', map.type='json') (userId long, userName string, transactionAmount double, location string);

+    insert into EnrichedTransactionStream
+    select u.userId, str:concat( u.firstName, " ", u.lastName) as userName, transactionAmount, location
+    from UserTable as u join TransactionStream as t on u.userId == t.userId ;
+    ```

+### Metadata

+This information tells you

 3. Click **New** to define a new stream worker.
 4. Type a **Name** for the stream worker.
 For example, `EnrichingTransactionsApp`.
 5. Type a **Description**.